How to install a precast concrete pier foundation for a shed

 The pressure-treated beams on top of the piers will support the shed.

-1. Here we will assume a little.
+1. Here, we will assume a little.
 You have a plan for your concrete shed.
-How big and many piers does it need?
+How big and how many piers does it need?
 What size beams do you need for the floor, wall, roof, and usage weight?
-Don’t forget to add in the stuff you’re going to store if it weighs a lot.
+Remember to add the stuff you will store if it weighs a lot.

-2. Once you know what you’re building, you lay out the outlines of your shed and excavate it to a depth of 3 to 4 inches.
+2. Once you know what you’re building, lay out your shed’s outlines and excavate it to a depth of 3 to 4 inches.

-3. Find out how deep is your frost line.
-From the ground studies you had before building the house or paying someone to find it out.
+3. Find out how deep your frost line is.
+From the ground studies, you had before building the house or paying someone to find it out.
 Either one works.
 The key features are how fine the soil is and how much capillary water it holds.
-You might need to change some for dry gravel if it’s fine-grain soil like clay.
+You should change some for dry gravel if it’s fine-grain soil like clay.

-5. If it’s fine soil, dig 20 inches instead and fill 10 of it with gravel you compact with a tamping rammer or something like it.
+5. If it’s fine soil, dig 20 inches instead and fill 10 with gravel you compact with a tamping rammer or something like it.
 This will help protect against frost heaving.

 6. Pour the concrete for the footings of the precast piers and then set the precast piers in the wet concrete.

-7. Check with the laser or level that all the precast concrete piers are on the same level; this will make it easier to continue with the 4×6 beam.
+7. Check with the laser or level that all the precast concrete piers are on the same level, making it easier to continue with the 4×6 beam.

 8. Once the concrete cures, lay down landscape fabric and a gravel drainage bed, then install the beams.
 If the ground drains well and stays frost-free all year round, you will not need to make the gravel drainage bed.
 If you don’t have good drainage, you will need to do this, and I will explain how later in this article.

 Everything above is overly simplified here.
-For a shed outside a small house, 4-6 pieces of concrete piers might be enough, but when the shed starts to be a size of a small house, you need to calculate everything correctly, so it’s safe.
+For a shed outside a small house, 4-6 pieces of concrete piers might be enough, but when the shed starts to be the size of a small house, you need to calculate everything correctly so it’s safe.

-That being said, if you properly compact the soil around the shed area and under the concrete piers, piers can hold a lot of weight, as concrete is solid when it comes to straight pressure.
+Suppose you properly compact the soil around the shed and under the concrete piers.
+Piers can hold much weight in that case, as concrete is solid regarding straight pressure.

 How many pier blocks for the shed foundation do you need, then?

-Technically one well-done concrete pier on solid soil should hold the weight of a regular tool shed on the side of the house.
+Technically, one well-done concrete pier on solid soil should hold the weight of a regular tool shed on the side of the house.
 Still, we need beams for the structure, so four concrete piers should be enough for a small cube.
-For a more extended cube, 2 rows of 3 could be good so that it would be six.
+For a more extended cube, two rows of 3 could be good so that it would be six.

 For pier and beam foundation spacing, you need to figure out the structure’s shape and size of your beams.
-Do they need more than 2 support points?
+Do they need more than two support points?
 Which way do they go?

 What is the size of the concrete piers, and how much weight can they hold without giving in and sinking in the soil?

-There are also local regulations that might give you the answer or straight out tell you how much you need.
-Considering regular building materials distance of 6-10 feet between concrete piers seems reasonable.
+Local regulations also give you the answer or tell you how much you need.
+Considering regular building materials, a 6-10 feet distance between concrete piers seems reasonable.

 More won’t hurt; less might, as I like to think about it.